Vectorial probability loophole in Bell test: Application of the theory of Vectorial probability to Bell test

 \subsubsection{Violation of Bell's theorem without inequalities}

-The original incentive to make use of three-particle systems in a GHZ state for evidence of nonlocality and violation of Bell's theorem is that entanglement of $m$-particles ($m\ge 3$) was believed to cause a conflict with all local models for non-statistical predictions of quantum theory \cite{Greenberger1990,Bouwmeester1999}, which completely dissipates inequalities derived from statistical models.
+The entanglement of $m$ particles ($m\ge 3$) was believed to cause a conflict with all local models for non-statistical predictions of quantum theory \cite{Greenberger1990,Bouwmeester1999}, without the need of any inequality derived from a statistical model.
+This was the original incentive to make use of three-particle systems in a GHZ state for the violation of Bell's theorem as evidence of nonlocality.
 To illustrate the idea, consider a particular three-particle state of the form \cite{pan2000},

 wherein $|{\pm 1}_j\rangle_{z}$ ($j=1,2,3$) are the eigenstates of the operator $\hat{s}_z$ describing the spin (polarization) measurement on the particle $e_j$ along the $z$-direction.